 A philosophical dilemma

-The very core of the series is actually a philosophic dilemma: is it possible to teach people how to be good?
+The very core of the series is actually a philosophical dilemma: is it possible to teach people how to be good?
 An entire life as an ethics teacher hasn’t been enough for Chidi to solve this issue, because theories don’t offer a decision-making process.
 But according to Aristotle‘s philosophy, often quoted during season one, virtue can be trained.

 Throughout the five seasons, many philosophical dilemmas will be faced with a distinctive trait: lightness.
 In one episode, Chidi has to reflect on the Trolley Problem, a notorious psychological test of ethics centered around the concept of sacrificing one person to save several.
 For an undecided person like him, it is hard to solve.
 All the deep questions the show posits face the contradictions of life, in a world that doesn’t seem to show higher meanings or purpose.
 A world where everyone can be successful and satisfied but, somehow, can also lose himself in the pursuit of happiness.